Affiliate links on Android Authority may earn us a commission. Learn more.

 What is a network?

 A podcast network is a group of podcasts that work together to build a larger distribution network, enhance relationships with advertisers, or even share production costs.
-Not only does this make a host’s job easier, it can also expand their reach with cross-promotion.
+Not only does this make a host’s job easier, but it can also expand their reach with cross-promotion.

-This arrangement is also great for advertisers, since they can negotiate with a single entity for ads on variety of shows about different topics.
-These tasks aren’t typically what podcasters get into the business to do, so they can in turn focus on what they do best: making more great episodes.
+This arrangement is also great for advertisers, since they can negotiate with a single entity for ads on various shows about different topics.
+These tasks aren’t typically what podcasters get into the business to do, so they can, in turn, focus on what they do best: making more great episodes.

 Joining a network is almost always worth it for new creators, but you should make sure to join one that fits your topic and style.
-Of course if you want your podcast to be accepted, you’ll need a great idea and an even better pitch.
-It can’t help to have a at least few sample episodes under your belt, either.
+You’ll need a great idea and an even better pitch for the podcast to be successful.
+It can’t help to have at least a few sample episodes under your belt, either.

 What are the best podcasts?

 The best podcasts for you to listen to will depend heavily on what you’re interested in.
 Nowadays, there are millions of shows to choose from, with tens of millions of episodes already published.
-No matter what niche interest you have, there’s probably a podcast for it if you do a little searching.
+No matter what niche interest you have, there’s probably one for it if you do a little searching.

 If you just want to test the waters, we’ve put together a variety of lists based on genre or network.
-Most podcast apps and streaming services also have a list of the most downloaded shows, so this can also be a good source of recommendations.
-Pick your favorites from one of the articles in the list below and start listening right away!
+Most podcast apps and streaming services also have a list of the most downloaded shows, which can also be a good source of recommendations.
+Pick your favorites from one of the articles in the list below, and start listening right away!